The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 - whether the GDF could meet regulatory requirements

-The Environment Agency will only grant the permit if the developer meets the necessary regulatory requirements.
+The Environment Agency will only grant an environmental permit if the developer meets the necessary regulatory requirements.

-To comply with a permit, the developer will also need to:
+To comply with an environmental permit, the developer will also need to:

 - control any discharges to air and water